Frank Kush: College coaching career

-After a stint in the United States Army, where Kush rose to the rank of first lieutenant as he coached the Fort Benning football team, he accepted an assistant coaching position at what was then Arizona State College under former assistant Spartan coach Dan Devine.
-When Devine left in 1958 to become the head coach at the University of Missouri, Kush was promoted to the position, which he would hold for the next 22 years.
+After a stint in the United States Army, where Kush rose to the rank of first lieutenant as he coached the Fort Benning football team, he accepted a position as line coach at what was then Arizona State College under former assistant Spartan coach Dan Devine.
+When Devine left in 1958 to become the head coach at the University of Missouri, Kush was promoted as head coach of the Sun Devils, a post he would hold for the next 22 years.

-During his time at Arizona State, Kush was known for being one of the most physically demanding coaches in the game.
+During his time at Arizona State, Kush earned a reputation as one of the most physically demanding coaches in the game.
 He was notorious for abusing his players both physically and emotionally.
-His daily football practices in the heat of the Arizona desert are still the stuff of legend today.
-One of his drills was known as "Bull in the Ring", whereupon he would have the players form a circle.
-He would put a player in the middle (most often, a player he felt needed "motivation"), call out a uniform number, and blow his whistle.
-That player would charge the player in the middle and the two would engage in contact until Kush blew the whistle again.
-Whichever of the two players gave the best effort would go back to the circle, while the player "dogging it" would stay in until Kush decided he could quit.
-Former NFL and Arizona State player Curley Culp once broke a teammate's facemask during this drill.
+His daily football practices in the heat of the Arizona desert remain the stuff of legend.
+One drill was known as "Bull in the Ring."
+Players form a circle and Kush would put a player in the center.
+He would then call out a uniform number and blow his whistle.
+That player called would charge the player in the middle and the two would engage in padded full contact until Kush blew the whistle again.
+Whichever of the two players gave the best effort would go back to the circle, while the player "dogging it" would remain until Kush decided he could quit.

-Another of his drills consisted of having only a center, quarterback, and two running backs line up on offense, with no other offensive lineman, and run running plays against the entire defense.
+Another drill consisted of having only a center, quarterback, and two running backs line up on offense, with no other offensive lineman, and run running plays against the entire defense.
 Kush would run a running back into the line time and time again so he could get used to the punishment he would likely take in games.

-Many observers saw Kush's personality and behavior as an effort to compensate for his short stature.

 The most famous of Kush's motivational techniques was called "Mount Kush."
 Mount Kush was a steep hill near Camp Tontozona, the Sun Devils' training camp near Payson.
 It featured several large rocks, cacti, and no shade from the Arizona sun.
 If Kush felt a player especially needed discipline, that player would have to run up and down that hill numerous times.